kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 As this isn't a serverless course we won't go into depth about it but serverless sounds pretty dope.
 So next let's setup a serverless platform on our k3d because that's something we can do.
 For this let's choose [Knative](https://knative.dev/) for no particular reason other than that it sounds great.

+Knative has its own community-backed [runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md).
+It describes what kind of features an application must and should have to run correctly as a FaaS.
+An essential requirement is that the app itself must be stateless and configurable with environmental variables.
+This kind of open-source specification helps a project gain wider adoption.
+For instance, [Google Cloud Run implemented](https://ahmet.im/blog/cloud-run-is-a-knative/) the same contract.

 We will follow [this guide](https://knative.dev/docs/install/any-kubernetes-cluster/) to install "Serving" component of Knative.
 This will require us to choose a networking layer from the 6 offered.
 We will choose Ambassador, for no particular reason.
 For Ambassador and Knative to work locally in k3d we'll need to create our cluster without the traefik ingress.

 ```console